Ryan Campbell (soccer)

-Ryan Cady Campbell (born March 18, 2002) is an American professional soccer player who plays as a goalkeeper for Gotham FC of the National Women's Soccer League (NWSL).
+Ryan Cady Campbell (born March 18, 2002) is an American professional soccer player who plays as a goalkeeper for USL Super League club Lexington SC, on loan from Gotham FC.
 She played college soccer for the Stanford Cardinal and the UCLA Bruins and was named the Pac-12 Goalkeeper of the Year with Stanford in 2023.

 Early life

-Campbell was born in Mission Viejo, California, to Terry and Joe Campbell, and has an older brother.
+Campbell was born in Mission Viejo, California, and grew up in Laguna Beach.
 She attended JSerra Catholic High School in San Juan Capistrano, where she played soccer, basketball, and tennis.
 With the soccer team, she won three consecutive CIF Southern Section state championships and was named the Trinity League defensive player of the year in 2019.
-She played club soccer for So Cal Blues, winning four ECNL national championships.
+She played club soccer for So Cal Blues, winning four ECNL national championships and earning ECNL All-American honors in 2018.
 She initially committed to UCLA, but switched her commitment to Stanford.

 College career

 Stanford Cardinal

-Campbell served as the understudy to starting goalkeeper Katie Meyer during her first two seasons with the Stanford Cardinal, redshirting as a freshman and making only five appearances as a sophomore.
-Meyer died by suicide the following spring.
+Campbell served as the understudy to starting goalkeeper Katie Meyer during her first two seasons with the Stanford Cardinal, redshirting as a freshman and making only five appearances as a sophomore in 2021.
+Meyer died by suicide in the spring of 2022.
 In her junior season in 2022, Campbell started 21 games and kept 8 solo clean sheets (along with 4 combined) against only 11 goals allowed, earning third-team All-Pac-12 honors.
-Stanford won the Pac-12 Conference but lost to BYU on penalties in the second round of the NCAA tournament.
+Stanford won the Pac-12 Conference but lost to BYU on penalties in the NCAA tournament second round.
 In her senior season in 2023, she started 23 games and kept 11 solo clean sheets (plus 2 combined) against only 13 goals allowed.
-She helped Stanford go undefeated and concede no more than one goal per game all season (including only one goal through the first five rounds of the tournament) en route to the 2023 national championship game, where they lost 5–1 to Florida State.
+Until the national title game, Stanford had allowed no more than one goal per game all season and conceded only once through the first five rounds in the NCAA tournament.
+The team was pummeled 5–1 by Florida State in the final, ending their otherwise undefeated season.
 Campbell was named first-team All-Pac-12 and the Pac-12 Goalkeeper of the Year at the end of the season.

 UCLA Bruins

 Campbell transferred to the UCLA Bruins for her graduate season in 2024.
-She played every minute of all 24 games and kept 16 clean sheets (most in the nation) against 10 goals allowed.
+She played every minute in all 24 games and led the nation with 16 clean sheets against 10 goals allowed.
 In the program's first season in the Big Ten Conference, she allowed no goals as UCLA won the Big Ten tournament.
-They lost to Virginia Tech in the second round of the NCAA tournament.
-After the season, Campbell was named second-team All-Big Ten and fourth-team All-American by United Soccer Coaches.
+The team lost to Virginia Tech in the NCAA tournament second round.
+Campbell was named second-team All-Big Ten and fourth-team All-American by United Soccer Coaches.